ZiggyYan/USWP/README.md

 6. deep_spectral_segmentation: https://pan.baidu.com/s/10xH5as8g3Q8jmB0jA9nflw?pwd=rgu4 <br>
 If you want to reproduce the SOTA experiments, simply unzip the above archive into a directory parallel to the "code" folder. <br>

+## Other instructions:
+If you have any questions regarding the file download or the article, feel free to contact me at: 231020050@fzu.edu.cn